Lebanon:Operations of the Islamic Resistance on Tuesday, Dec...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted at 09:50 a gathering of ‘Israeli’ occupation soldiers in the three-way intersection of ‘Al-Tayhat’ with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 10:15 the ‘Zebdin’ Site in the occupied Lebanese Shebaa Farms with missiles, scoring direct hits.

-- The Islamic Resistance fighters targeted at 10:20 the ‘Bayyadh Blida’ Site with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 15:00 the ‘Jal Al-Allam’ and ‘Dhayra’ sites with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 15:00 the ‘Kobra’ site [south of Alma al-Shaab] with guided missiles, scoring direct hits.

-- The Islamic Resistance fighters targeted at 15:30 a gathering of ‘Israeli’ occupation soldiers in Khallet Wardeh with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 15:35 the ‘Birket Risha’ Site with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted "Metula" Site with appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 15:45 the ‘Branit’ Barracks with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 15:45 the ‘’Ramiya’ Site with the appropriate weapons, scoring direct hits.
+- the Islamic Resistance fighters targeted at 03:30 pm a Merkava tank near the “Al-Malikiyah” site with appropriate weapons, which led to its destruction and killing and wounding of its crew.

-- The Islamic Resistance fighters attacked the ‘Metula’ Site with a strike drone at 15:30, scoring direct hits.
+- In response to the ‘Israeli’ enemy’s attack on civilians and the martyrdom of the Lebanese citizen, Hussein Ali Barakat, the Islamic Resistance fighters targeted at 9:45 pm the ‘Yiftah’ settlement [the occupied Al-Qadas Lebanese village] with artillery shells, causing confirmed casualties.
+The Islamic resistance reaffirms that it will not tolerate at all attacking civilians.

 {And victory comes only from Allah – the Almighty, All-Wise.}